Pedro Bradshaw: Fort Wayne / Indiana Mad Ants (2022–2024)

 On February 21, 2022, Bradshaw was acquired by the Fort Wayne Mad Ants.

 In October 2022, Bradshaw re-joined the Fort Wayne Mad Ants for the 2022–23 NBA G League season.

 On September 26, 2023, Bradshaw signed with the Indiana Pacers, but was waived two days later.
 He subsequently returned to the Mad Ants, now known as the Indiana Mad Ants, for the 2023–24 NBA G League season.

 Bradshaw played for the Charlotte Hornets in the 2024 NBA Summer League.

 Cairns Taipans (2024–2025)

 On July 29, 2024, Bradshaw signed with the Cairns Taipans of the Australian National Basketball League (NBL) for the 2024–25 season.
 On October 30, 2024, he was ruled out for eight weeks due to a right ankle rupture that he suffered in round six.
 He returned to action in early December.

-Rostock Seawolves (2025–present)
+Rostock Seawolves (2025)

 On February 24, 2025, he signed with Rostock Seawolves of the Basketball Bundesliga (BBL).